1. Information About Us

 We will not share any of your personal data with any third parties for any purposes, subject to the following exceptions.

-We contract with the following third parties to provide ID checks, regulatory services Cloud Storage and secure document exchange necessary for the performance of a contract to you on our behalf.
+We contract with third parties to provide ID checks, regulatory services Cloud Storage and secure document exchange necessary for the performance of a contract to you on our behalf.
 In some cases, those third parties may require access to some or all of your personal data that we hold.